-In March 2008, the FASB issued SFAS No. 161, "Disclosures About Derivative Instruments and Hedging Activities - an amendment of FASB Statement No. 133" (SFAS No. 161).
+In March 2008, the FASB issued SFAS No. 161, "Disclosures About Derivative Instruments and Hedging Activities - an amendment of FASB Statement No. 133" ("SFAS No. 161").
 SFAS No. 161 expands quarterly disclosure requirements in SFAS No. 133 about an entity's derivative instruments and hedging activities.
 SFAS No. 161 is effective for fiscal years beginning after November 15, 2008.
-The Company is currently assessing the impact of SFAS No. 161 on its consolidated financial position and results of operations.
+The Company is currently assessing the impact of SFAS No. 161 on the disclosures in the consolidated financial statements.